Solana-Workshops/ship-an-xnft/README.md

 ## 🎒 What even is an xNFT ?

 First of all, the "X" in xNFT stands for eXecutable.
 So basically an xNFT is an eXecutable NFT.
 But.. where can it be executed ?
 That's where [Backpack](https://www.backpack.app/) comes in.
 Backpack is a multi chain crypto wallet developed by a company named Coral founded by Armani Ferrante, the creator of the Solana Anchor Framework.
-It can run apps called xNFTs, and has it's own app store.
+It can run apps called xNFTs, and has its own app store.
 That means the property right for an app is own-able as an NFT.
 If that didn't make sense, don't stress out, you're gonna be able to try it out yourself.

 ## 🔧 Dependencies